 The number of 3's it contains is divisible by 5.

 The number of 5's it contains is divisible by 3.

 It is the largest such number for its length.

 Moriarty's virus shows a clock counting down to The Beast's destruction, and time is running out fast.
 Your task is to help Sherlock find the key before The Beast is destroyed!

-The first line is an integer, , denoting the number of test cases.
+The first line is an integer, , the number of test cases.

-The subsequent lines each contain an integer, , detailing the number of digits in the number.
+The next lines each contain an integer , the number of digits in the number to create.

-For , there is no decent number having digit (so we print ).
+For , there is no Decent Number having digit, so print .

 For , is the only possible number.
-The number appears three times in this number, so our count of 's is evenly divisible by (Decent Number Property 3).
+(Decent Number Property 3).

 For , is the only possible number.
-The number appears five times in this number, so our count of 's is evenly divisible by (Decent Number Property 2).
+(Decent Number Property 2).